armstrongconsulting/pinakarri/README.md

 * Only a limited number of scouts of the same group may book the same activity
 * Only one leader of a scout group may book the same activity.
-* The system will be opened at a given time, tickets for an activity are booked using first-come-first-serve.
+* The system will be opened at a given time, tickets for an activity are booked on a first-come, first-served basis.
 Once an activity is booked out it must no longer be able to book it.

 ##Technology stack